bglvly/ERStruct/README.md

 ## Othehr Details
 Please refer to our paper
-> *ERStruct: An Eigenvalue Ratio Approach to Inferring Population Structure in Sequencing Data*
+> *An Eigenvalue Ratio Approach to Inferring Population Structure from Large-Scale Sequencing Data*